diptu/LearnItAll/2025/BOOK.md

   one could not have learned without it.
 Most so-called Failures are only temporary defeats.”
   - “Every person of learning is finally his own teacher, the reason for which is, that principles cannot be impressed upon the memory; their place of mental residence is the understanding, and they are never so lasting as when they begin by conception.”
+  - “Power is the force with which man achieves success in any undertaking.”